 Short form conversations are intent-based, bots in those conversations are looking for keywords for the purpose of driving a reaction or an action.
 The conversations occur when a customer is trying to solve a problem or make a decision.
 Sometimes bots can produce a suggestion, but they can also provide the agent with the next best action, based on previous data from other customers who had a successful outcome.

 Structuring information for retrieval

 All too often companies automatically jump to a solution space, and try to identify the right software to assist them, when they should start out with a foundation space.
 This means organizing the information they have, sometimes using taxonomies or ontologies.
-Sometimes companies do have taxonomies, but Seth commented that often there are many fragmented taxonomies, with no formal structure that puts them into an ontology that shows the relationships among them.
+Sometimes companies do have taxonomies, but often there are many fragmented taxonomies, with no formal structure that puts them into an ontology that shows the relationships among them.

 In addition, organizations often lack controlled vocabularies that help manage diverse terminology that may be used across or within departments.
 Building one uber-taxonomy is not necessary or even advisable, but the way in which the metadata from one maps to another is important in order to have a single version of the truth.

 Using knowledge graphs and graph data can provide a very comprehensive picture of organizational knowledge.
 However, most organizations are very early in that learning curve.